A tutorial on insulating and framing a basement, finally finish your basement!

 STEP 1: INSTALLING FOAM BOARD

-Before installing make sure your walls are completely ready.
-If there are any cracks or holes be sure to fill them and also seal the wall with a waterproofer.
+Before installing, get your walls ready by filling up any cracks or holes; also, seal the wall with a waterproofer.
 You can see the tutorial on waterproofing a basement wall, here.

 To install the board, cut it to the size of the wall and make sure it fits into place.
-To cut the foam board, use a razor blade (utility knife) to score the foam then bend the back.
-Then foam will snap right along the line.
+To cut the foam board, use a razor blade (utility knife) to score the foam, then bend the back.
+The foam will snap right along the line.

-After installing the next board you need to tape the sides of the boards together.
-You are trying to make sure no air seeps between the insulation and the wall.
+After installing the next board, you need to tape the sides of the boards together.
+You want to make sure no air seeps between the insulation and the wall.

 STEP 2: ADDING THE FRAMING

-Plus because we were using screws it was very easy to adjust a board when we made a mistake and I feel like the joints were stronger!
-So decide what is best for you.
+Also, because we were using screws, it was very easy to adjust a board when we made a mistake and I feel like the joints were stronger!

-Before I go on I want to talk about the way a wall is typically framed.
+Before I go on, let me show you the way a wall is typically framed.

-From this picture, we can forget the double plate because it does not apply in the basement.
+From this picture, ignore the double plate because it does not apply in the basement.
 But we need everything else.